 Meghan, a fellow, soon-to-be-former Swiss Expat blogger, is leaving Switzerland and going back to Maryland, but before doing so she asked that I finish what I started with this post about five tips for moving out of your Swiss apartment and we Swiss Expat Bloggers take care of each other!

 So let’s see if – almost six months after leaving Switzerland – I can dig up a few more tips for those expats during that inevitable time, the Ruckkehr: the return back home!

 Leaving Lucerne or saying goodbye to Bern?
 Take the stress out of your move home by finding the right international shipping options for you with The Relocator.
 Compare a number of trusted international movers and get a free quote in minutes.
 Wherever life takes you next, get there with The Relocator.

 1. Get organized

-So I’d put a statement for all policies (so you have the policy number in case you need it and the telephone number for support) in a folder and carry it with you on the plane.
-It helped me when I had no idea why I was getting a late notice for Cablecom and when I needed my Swiss tax details on the spot.
-Either that or scan it into your computer and email it to yourself; then it’s also wherever you go, ready when you need it!
+- Put a statement for all policies (so you have the policy number in case you need it and the telephone number for support) in a folder and carry it with you on the plane.
+Either that or scan it into your computer and e-mail it to yourself; then it’s also wherever you go.

-Also, get the year’s worth of mail forwarding.
-It has really been a great thing for us: it has given me some reassurance that I closed up all the accounts and left nothing outstanding.
+- Sign up for a year’s worth of mail forwarding.
+It has really been a great thing for us: it gives reassurance that you closed all the accounts.
 It’s also fun to still get a bit of Switzerland every once in awhile in your post.

 2. Get it in writing, especially when it comes to your deposit!